 Stomach (gastric) cancer, as defined by the National Cancer Institute (NCI), is cancer that forms in tissues lining the stomach.
 Located in the upper abdomen between the esophagus and small intestine, the stomach serves as a reservoir where food is stored and partially digested after it is eaten.
 When food enters the stomach from the esophagus, the stomach churns the food and releases digestive juices to process the food before it enters the small intestine.

 Stomach cancer occurs when cells in the stomach become abnormal and multiply.
 The majority (90-95%) of stomach cancers are adenocarcinomas, meaning that they arise from the mucosal tissue lining the inside of the stomach.
-The abnormal cells may spread over time to invade deeper into the stomach wall or eventually spread to nearby tissues or organs.
+The abnormal cells may spread over time to invade more in-depth into the stomach wall or eventually spread to nearby tissues or organs.
 Adenocarcinomas of the stomach can be further classified as an intestinal type or diffuse type, based on how the cells look under a microscope.

 Three Types of Stomach Cancer (Adenocarcinoma)